-New guidance has been published by Defra on 20th February 2019 to ensure import and export trade in animals, animal products, fish, food and feed can continue in the event that the UK leaves the EU without a deal.
-This guidance includes information for importers on the health certificates required for animals and animal products and describes the staged approach for importing high risk food and feed and will help to minimise disruption for businesses and allow the continued movement of goods, while helping to maintain our biosecurity, food safety and high standards of animal welfare.
+Defra has published guidance on the import and export trade in animals, animal products.
+It includes information for importers on the health certificates required for animals and animal products and describes the staged approach for importing high risk food into GB from the EU.
+This will help to minimise disruption for businesses and allow the continued movement of goods, while helping to maintain our biosecurity, food safety and high standards of animal welfare.

 Those who import animals, animal products, fish and fishery products and high-risk food and feed should:

-- If importing high-risk food and feed not of animal origin from a third country directly to the UK or via the EU, ensure that those consignments enter the UK at a Border Control Post (BCP) that can accept that category of food, or is accompanied by a fully completed CHED-D. A list of BCP’s can be found via the .Gov website
+- If importing animals, animal products, high-risk food and feed not of animal origin from a third country directly to GB or via the EU, ensure that the consignment enters the at a Border Control Post (BCP) that can accept that category of food, or is accompanied by a fully completed CHED.
+A list of BCP’s can be found via the .Gov website.

-- If importing wild caught fish and fish products between the UK and EU, you will need a catch certificate.
-Guidance is available on exporting and importing fish if there’s no Brexit deal.
+- If importing wild caught fish and fishery products between the UK and EU, you will need a catch certificate.
+Guidance is available here.

-If the UK leaves the EU without a deal, the EU would need to list the UK as a third country and give us approval to export products of animal origin (POAO) to the EU such as meat, fish, shellfish, eggs and dairy products.
-A letter was sent to food businesses in a letter from the Food Standards Agency (dated 14/01/19) telling them about the information they would need to provide.
+Information regarding the export of products of animal origin (POAO) to the EU such as meat, fish, shellfish, eggs and dairy products was sent to food businesses in a letter from the Food Standards Agency (dated 14/01/19) telling them about the information they would need to provide.
 A similar letter was also sent to feed businesses (dated 11/02/19).
 The information provided from these businesses would be included on the list for approval by the EU to allow UK businesses to export POAO to the EU.
 If you did not receive this information and need to list your company to export to the EU, contact firstname.lastname@example.org